facebook/react-native-website/docs/accessibility.md

 ### `aria-valuetext`

-Repersents the textual description of the component.
+Represents the textual description of the component.

 ### `aria-modal` <div class="label ios">iOS</div>